French doctor: Virus from China seems less serious than SARS

-The patients in Paris are a couple, a 31-year-old man and a woman of 30.
-They arrived in France on Jan.
+The 31-year-old man and 30-year-old woman arrived in France on Jan.
 18 without symptoms, but one developed symptoms the next day and the other soon followed, the doctor said.

+The two are staying in separate, specially equipped rooms and are doing well, physically and psychologically, Yazdanpaneh said.
+He could not speculate when they might be released from the hospital.
+Ways in which the virus can be transmitted remain unclear.

 Yazdanpaneh, a leading French expert who heads Bichat’s infectious diseases unit, said that cases imported from China were “not a surprise” and that France had prepared, including by developing a test that provides rapid results for suspected cases.